TITAN-code/TITAN/README.md

-TITAN - elecTric fIeld generaTion And maNipulation - is an open-source software package capable of (a) generating external electric fields by creating collections of point charges around chemical systems, and (b) quantifying electric fields at any location based on a charge distribution, e. g. the local electric fields (LEF), caused by the charge distribution in distant regions, experienced at the active site of a (bio)chemical system.
+TITAN - elecTric fIeld generaTion And maNipulation - is an open-source software package capable of (a) generating external electric fields by creating collections of point-charges around chemical systems, and (b) quantifying electric fields at any location based on a charge distribution, e. g. the local electric fields (LEF) experienced at the active site of a (bio)chemical system, caused by the charged functional groups in distant regions.

-Copyright (C) 2019 The TITAN Development Team
+Copyright (C) 2020 The TITAN Development Team

 This file is part of TITAN